frederic-perez/AmE-dictionary/data/dictionary.md

 __trainee__ _n_ :two::pencil2: (trainees) One who is being trained. :es: aprendiz
 __traipsing__
 __tramp__ _adj_
-__trample__ _v_ :nine::m: (trampled, trampling) __1__ To step heavily on something, so that you crush it with your feet. (trample on/over/through etc) _There was a small fence to stop people trampling on the flowers._ _They trample the weeds heading for the park._ __2__ To behave in a way that shows that you do not care about someone’s rights or feelings. (trample on/over somebody/something) _Don’t let people trample all over you._
+__trample__ _v_ :nine::m: (trampled, trampling) __1__ To step heavily on something, so that you crush it with your feet. (trample on/over/through etc) _There was a small fence to stop people trampling on the flowers._ _They trample the weeds heading for the park._ __2__ To behave in a way that shows that you do not care about someone’s rights or feelings. (trample on/over somebody/something) _Don’t let people trample all over you._ _Snow trampled down by detectives._
 __trampoline__ _n_ :two::hammer:
 __trampolines__ _n_
 __tranche__ _n_ __1__ A portion of something (especially money). __2__ A cut or slice of meat: _a tranche of sirloin._